damianhakert/damianhakert.github.io/source/handbook/index.md

 An easy way to do this, is to create your Google docs in a Shared Folder in Google Drive.
 1. When referring to a Google Doc in the handbook, refrain from providing the direct link.
-Instead, write the name of the Google Doc, and/or indicate where it can be found on Google Drive.
-In the past this has led to inadvertent opening of sharing settings beyond what was intended, and it also helps prevent spam from people outside of GitLab who request access to the doc when they see the link.
+Instead, write the name of the Google Doc.
+In the past, giving the url of a doc has led to inadvertent opening of sharing settings beyond what was intended, and it also helps prevent spam from people outside of GitLab who request access to the doc when they see the link.
 1. All our procedures and templates are stored in (mostly public) git repositories instead of Google/Word documents.
 This makes them easier to find and suggest